OpenFlutter/flutter_screenutil/README.md

 class MyApp extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
-    //Set the fit size (fill in the screen size of the device in the design,in dp) return ScreenUtilInit(
+    //Set the fit size (Find your UI design, look at the dimensions of the device screen and fill it in,unit in dp) return ScreenUtilInit(
       designSize: Size(360, 690),
       builder: () => MaterialApp(